MichaelJMerritt/Portfolio/README.md

 ![Image of Mortality 2020](https://michaeljmerritt.github.io/Portfolio/Images/mort02.jpg)

 Choosing 2021 shows that overall mortality in the US in the second year of the pandemic has exceeded that of the first year.
-Looking at the sharp change in direction of the 2021 curve at the end of the year it appears as if the December numbers have not yet stabilized.
-I expect that the 2021 total will continue to rise for a few more weeks.
+It's likely that the data for 2021 is for the most part stable now, but I can see from the sharp change in direction of the 2022 curve that the January 2022 numbers have not yet stabilized.

 ![Image of Mortality 2021](https://michaeljmerritt.github.io/Portfolio/Images/mort03.jpg)